iprada/Circle-Map/README.md

 ## Acknowledgements

-Circle-Map is being developed by Iñigo Prada-Luengo, Lasse Maretty and Birgitte Regenberg at the University of Copenhagen
+Circle-Map is being developed by Iñigo Prada-Luengo, Anders Krogh, Lasse Maretty and Birgitte Regenberg at the University of Copenhagen